gatsbyjs/gatsby/docs/docs/how-to/routing/mdx.md

 From an absolute path to your component (e.g. `/absolute/path/to/layout-component.js`) to a path that contains a query parameter `__contentFilePath` (e.g. `/absolute/path/to/layout-component.js?__contentFilePath=/absolute/path/to/content.mdx`).

+Your layout template cannot be written in Typescript, and some modern Javascript syntax is not supported (e.g., `||=` or `&&=`).
+If any layout files use unsupported Javascript syntax, you will encounter an invalid AST error at build-time.

 Change your `gatsby-node.js` as following:

 ```diff